Disclaimer & Safety

 Clove oil (stem, leaf, bud) Syzygium aromaticum

-Origanumolie (Origanum vulgaris)
+Oregano oil (Origanum vulgaris)

 Tagetes oil (Tagetes minuta)

-Thyme white and red oil (Thymus vulgaris)
+White and red thyme oil (Thymus vulgaris)

 Redness